SoftInstigate/restheart-vagrant/README.md

 ## Start the Vagrant box ##

- 1. Clone this Git repository, it already contains the latest RESTHeart JAR file under the `restheart-0.9.3` folder.
+ 1. Clone this Git repository
  1. `cd` into the cloned repository folder
  1. run `vagrant up --provision`.
-It will take several minutes, depending on your Internet connection, as it needs to download and install the JDK 8 and all MongoDB packages.
+It will take several minutes, depending on your Internet connection, as it needs to download and install the JDK 8, all MongoDB packages and the **latest binary release of RESTHeart**.

  ## The RESTHeart Service ##

 RESTHeart is installed in background as a system service named `restheartd`, which starts automatically at boot.
-It reads at startup the `restheart.yml` and `security.yml` configuration files present in `restheart-0.9.3/etc` folder.
+It reads at startup the `restheart.yml` and `security.yml` configuration files present in `restheart/etc` folder.
 You can `tail -f restheart.log` in the `/vagrant` shared folder to verify that everything is up and running.
 The output should be similar to:

     23:46:26.086 [main] INFO  c.s.restheart.Bootstrapper - starting RESTHeart ********************************************
-    23:46:26.086 [main] INFO  c.s.restheart.Bootstrapper - RESTHeart version 0.9.3
+    23:46:26.086 [main] INFO  c.s.restheart.Bootstrapper - RESTHeart version 0.9.5
     23:46:26.219 [main] INFO  c.s.restheart.Bootstrapper - initializing mongodb connection pool to 127.0.0.1:27017
     23:46:26.222 [main] INFO  c.s.restheart.Bootstrapper - mongodb connection pool initialized
     23:46:27.298 [main] INFO  c.s.restheart.Bootstrapper - https listener bound at 0.0.0.0:4443